ashcrow/ocupado/docs/configure.rst

    The authoritative section specifies the single authoritative data source.
 There is no support for multiple sources of truth.

-And there is also one optional section:
+And there is also two optional sections:

 * ignored_users: username as key (values ignored)